marialyck/SocialGraphs/index.md

 - Genius API (lyrics)
 - Wikipedia API (description on artists)

-Download dataset
+Download a dataset if you want to play around with the data yourself.

 <a href="https://github.com/marialyck/SocialGraphs/archive/master.zip">Download full repository</a>

 <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/marialyck/SocialGraphs/tree/master/spotify">Download only the Spotify network</a>

 <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/marialyck/SocialGraphs/tree/master/Dataset">Download only lyrics</a>
-if you want to play around with the data yourself.

 ### Network: _how is it made?_